U.S. Behavioral Health Market Size, Share, and Trends 2025 to 2034

-The U.S. behavioral health market size was accounted for USD 87.3 billion in 2023 and it is expected to reach around USD 136.6 billion by 2032 poised to grow at a noteworthy CAGR of 5.10% during the forecast period from 2023 to 2032.
+The U.S. behavioral health market size was valued at USD 89.10 billion in 2024 and is anticipated to reach around USD 165.38 billion by 2034 poised to grow at a noteworthy CAGR of 6.40% during the forecast period from 2025 to 2034.
 The declining mental health in citizens due to various factors such as pre-existing illnesses and the COVID-10 pandemic is expected to drive the US behavioral health industry during the forecast period.

-• By End User, the outpatient clinics segment held the major market share in 2020.
+• By End User, the outpatient clinics segment has accounted revenue share in 2024.

 Behavioral health is characterized by the wellbeing of mind, body and spirit.
 The behavioral symptoms include low mood, lack of positive emotion and other range of associated physical, emotional and cognitive issuessuch assubstance abuse disorders, personality disorders, depression, or other addictive behaviors.
 It is the most common health condition affecting 1 in every 5 individuals in the US as stated by National Institute of Mental Health in 2019.
 Additionally, it has been found that 1 in 4 Americansexperience mental disorder yearly as per Substance Abuse and Mental Health Services Administration (SAMHSA).
 Therefore, the uprising prevalence of mental disorders is anticipated to drive the US Behavioral Health Market.